Australian Open 2024 Schedule: When And Where Can You Watch The Tournament?

 The Australian Open signals the return of elite ATP and WTA Tour tennis, with the action down under set to begin in early 2024.

-Players will flock to Melbourne for the first major of the year, with up to 2,000 points on offer and tasty clashes at the top of the men’s and women’s rankings to begin the year.
+Players will flock to Melbourne for the first tennis major of the year, with up to 2,000 points on offer and tasty clashes at the top of the men’s and women’s rankings kickstarting 2024 in grand (pun not intended) style.

 Men’s top dog Novak Djokovic enters the tournament as reigning champion but will see his 2,000 points put on the line, while the pretender to the throne, Carlos Alcaraz, missed last year’s Australian Open – meaning he has plenty to gain.

-Nadal will retire following 2024 and will be determined to give a good account of himself during his farewell tour.
+Nadal will retire following 2024 and will be determined to end his illustrious career on a high note.

-Here are all the details about when the Australian Open schedule, venue and the star players taking part.
+So, without further ado, here are all the details about the Australian Open 2024 schedule, venue and the star players taking part.

 Australian Open 2024 schedule and venue